 21. Remove stains from carpet or flooring

-There are some stains or dirt that just won’t lift from your floors with regular cleaning so set aside some time to address any problem areas or stains that have built up.
+Another spring cleaning must do is to address stubborn stains in carpet or flooring.
+There are some stains or dirt that just won’t lift from your floors with regular cleaning so set aside some time to get rid of any problem areas or stains that have built up.

 You can now find loads of products that allow you to give your floors a deeper clean without having to call in the experts, such as carpet cleaner powder, but be sure to test these in an inconspicuous area or on a sample piece of flooring before tackling the job.